Apptainer tutorial

 Depending on use case, it may be necessary for the container to read or write data from or to the host system.
 For example, to expose only files in a host directory called ProjectDataDir to the container image’s /mnt directory, add the --bind directive with appropriate <hostDir>:<containerDir> mapping to the commands you use to launch the container, in conjunction with the -C flag eg, shell or exec as below:

-$ ls # check ProjectDataDir exists
+$ ls ProjectDataDir

 raw_data.txt

-$ apptainer shell -C --bind ProjectDataDir:/mnt ubuntu_latest.sif # Launch the container with ProjectDataDir bound
+$ apptainer shell -C --bind ProjectDataDir:/mnt ubuntu_latest.sif

-Apptainer> ls
+Apptainer> ls /mnt

 raw_data.txt

-Apptainer> echo "Date: $(date)" >> raw_data.txt # edit the file
+Apptainer> echo "Date: $(date)" >> /mnt/raw_data.txt

-$ tail -n1 ProjectDataDir/raw_data.txt # check the change persisted
+$ tail -n1 ProjectDataDir/raw_data.txt

 If the desire is to expose this directory as read-only inside the container, the --mount directive should be used instead of --bind, with rodesignation as follows:

-apptainer shell -C --mount type=bind,source=ProjectDataDir,destination=/mnt,ro ubuntu_latest.sif # Launch the container with ProjectDataDir bound
+$ apptainer shell -C --mount type=bind,source=ProjectDataDir,destination=/mnt,ro ubuntu_latest.sif

 raw_data.txt

-Apptainer> echo "Date: $(date)" >> /mnt/raw_data.txt # attempt to edit fails
+Apptainer> echo "Date: $(date)" >> /mnt/raw_data.txt

-bash: tst: Read-only file system
+bash: /mnt/raw_data.txt: Read-only file system

 Advanced: containers and (fake) native installation